 The Clock Face

-Alone or with a buddy, drop five balls in a line about 2 feet from the hole.
+Alone or with a buddy, drop five balls in a line about two feet from the hole.
 Putt out and sink them.
-For every one you miss, place the ball a foot further from the hole, setting it back a foot each time you miss.
+For every putt you miss, move the ball a foot further from the hole.
 Do this for three "rounds" or 15 balls with the winner getting a buck.

 Pars or Better

-Drop a few balls 10 or 12 feet from the hole pretending you are in regulation.
-Playing one ball at a time, stroke it as if it were for a birdie.
+Drop a few balls 10 to 12 feet from the hole pretending you are on the green in regulation.
+Playing one ball at a time, stroke it as if it were for a birdie putt.
 If you miss, putt for par making sure to hole out in two.
 Play 10 times or until you make all birdies and pars.